 ‘This time last year I could barely get out of bed and move without pain killers and I was planning on running an Ultra Marathon…!
 I asked Lucy for help to get me to the start line.
 As part of my training I worked with Lucy to fix a back problem I have suffered with for the best part of 25 years.
 Lucy was just incredible, her knowledge of the musculoskeletal anatomy is just outstanding.
 She hardly laid a hand on me, importantly she taught me to reconnect to my body and gave me the tools and exercises to help myself.
 I had a few set backs but Lucy was always there to get me back on track.
 I have been to so many physios/ osteos etc with little success.
 It’s not too bigger claim to say that the treatment I got from Lucy has changed my life – I now live without constant pain…and I completed the Ultra Marathon!
 Thank you Lucy, you are just awesome!’

 She has always been driven by a desire to enable individuals to fulfill their optimum potential.
 This, combined with her immense determination and dedication enables her to have high success rates with her patients that makes her love being a physio.
-It is also why she enjoys managing and training other Physiotherapists.

-Sports specialisms: running and marathon training, skiing, cycling, and racket sports.
+Sports specialisms: running and marathon training

-Lucy became a Chartered Physiotherapist at Liverpool University 17 years ago (and still misses the Scouse sense of humour.)
+Lucy became a Chartered Physiotherapist at Liverpool University 20 years ago (and still misses the Scouse sense of humour!)
 She decided she wanted to be a physio when she was thirteen years old and considers being a physio to be part of her identity.
-She is happiest hanging out with her (recently expanded) family, walking or skiing in the silence of the mountains, generating endorphins in her running shoes, letting her heart soar at live music events like the opera or WOMAD music festival, wiggling and whooping at her weekly Zumba classes, getting wound up in a political discussion over a glass of wine, laughing her head off at stand up comedy, dancing under the light of the moon or having a good chin wag with her mates.
+She is happiest hanging out with her family, walking or skiing in the silence of the mountains, generating endorphins in her running shoes, letting her heart soar at live music events like the opera or WOMAD music festival, wiggling and whooping at her weekly Zumba classes, getting wound up in a political discussion over a glass of wine, laughing her head off at stand up comedy, dancing under the light of the moon or having a good chin wag with her mates.

 We promise to never share your email address with anyone.